ElizabethBrooks/DGEAnalysis_ShinyApps/tutorials/tutorial_GitHub.md

 7. paste the key that we copied from the terminal into the "Key" box
 8. click the green "Add SSH key" button

+> [!NOTE]
-The newly added SSH key should appear on the list of "Authentication keys" in the "SSH keys" section of the page.
+> The newly added SSH key should appear on the list of "Authentication keys" in the "SSH keys" section of the page.

 ## Creating Github Repositories